Glamping in Southern California

 San Diego, San Diego County

-Vacation house for 5 people, with terrace and yard, with pets
+Vacation house for 5 people, with yard and terrace, with pets

 Free cancellation